reza1984/R2.ShopNet/docs/QUICKSTART-TAILADMIN.md

-# Quick Start: TailAdmin Dashboard Implementation
+# Quick Start: Tailwind Dashboard Implementation

-This guide will help you quickly set up the TailAdmin-inspired dashboard for R2.ShopNet Admin Portal.
+This guide will help you quickly set up the Tailwind Dashboard for R2.ShopNet Admin Portal.

 ## Prerequisites